vankoop/vankoop/README.md

 Previous study in Natural Sciences(Chemistry), a blend of both chemistry and biology modules.
-Currently studying for my BSc(Hons) Cyber Security with The Open University whilst building a strong foundation in:
+Currently studying for my BSc(Hons) Cyber Security (Year 2) with The Open University whilst building a strong foundation in:
 - **Python** (pands, NumPy, matplotlib)
 - **SQL**
 - **Data Cleaning & Wrangling**
 - **Exploratory Data Analysis (EDA)**
 - **Version Control** (Git & GitHub)
 - **Jupyter Notebooks**
+- **Governance, Risk & Compliance (GRC)**

-My primary focus is on gradually developing some practical, portfolio-ready projects that reflect existing, real-world analytics problems and reducing user risk.
+My primary focus is on gradually developing some practical, portfolio-ready projects alternating between data analytics and GRC as this is where my interest lies.

 ---